F100cTomas/Lang/README.md

-# ferro
+# The Ferro programming language
-The Ferro programming language
+This is my hobby project.
+Do not use for serious applications.